kumahq/kuma-website/app/_src/policies/meshratelimit.md

 ### TCP Rate limiting

-TCP rate limiting allows configuration of number of connections in the specific time window.
+TCP rate limiting allows the configuration of a number of connections in the specific time window

  - **`disabled`** - (optional) - should rate limiting policy be disabled
  - **`connectionRate`** - configuration of the number of connections in the specific time window